Therapy

 The PT Compact makes it easier and more affordable to work in multiple states as a travel physical therapist.

-Occupational therapist works with patient
+Occupational therapist working with a child

 Therapy What you need to know about the Occupational Therapy Licensure Compact